-Bob has been given criticism over the years for being a tough, stiff, brash and not afraid to say it how it is kind of SOB.
+Holly has been given criticism over the years for being a tough, stiff, brash and not afraid to say it how it is kind of SOB.
 In his book, he showed a different side of himself.
-While never afraid to shoot from the hip and cut to the chase on issues from his time in the pro wrestling business, Holly’s literary debut showed that he can stand alongside Jericho, Hart, and Foley with one of the best pro wrestling autobiographies out there.
+While never afraid to shoot from the hip and cut to the chase on issues from his time in the professional wrestling business, Holly’s literary debut showed that he can stand alongside Jericho, Hart, and Foley with one of the best wrestling autobiographies out there.

-Find out who the key players were behind booking the Brawl For All
+The key players behind booking WWE Brawl For All

-Who did WWF have planned to win the Brawl For All and how did it all fell apart in the end for one particular ex-Smoking Gunn?
+Who did WWF have planned to win the Brawl For All and how did it all fall apart in the end for one particular ex-Smoking Gunn?
+Bob Holly explains: